Joecstarr/MfaCoTUR/README.md

 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 The contents of this repository describe the outline for a course on teaching undergraduate research.
-There are three document sets each described in the following sections.
+There are twp document sets each described in the following sections.

 # Note to Reader